abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-js.md

 ## General

-abapGit UI contains JS code.
-Some of dynamic features relate on it e.g. keyboard navigation.
-The JS code is located in `ui/zabapgit_js_common.w3mi.data.js` - the recommended way to modify it described in "Recommended asset development flow" section of [UI - CSS and assets](./developing-ui-css.html).
+abapGit UI contains JavaScript code.
+Some of the dynamic features rely on it e.g. keyboard navigation.
+The JS code is located in `ui/zabapgit_js_common.w3mi.data.js` - the recommended way to modify it is described in the  "Recommended asset development flow" section of [UI - CSS and assets](./developing-ui-css.html).

 As SAP GUI uses Internet Explorer component to render HTML the JS code must be optimized for IE11 (and use the features available in it).
 Although some polyfills are available (and more can be added) at the beginning of the code (like `String.includes`).

-The pull request CI check includes a run of eslint, so new code should confirm to the rules defined for the abapGit repository.
+The pull request CI check includes a run of `eslint`, so any new code should conform to the rules defined for the abapGit repository.

 ## Components